asterisk/documentation/docs/Fundamentals/Asterisk-Configuration/Sorcery/Sorcery-Caching.md

 ### AMI

-!!! info ""
+/// note
-    Since AMI commands are XML-documented in the source, there should be a dedicated wiki page with this information.
+Since AMI commands are XML-documented in the source, there should be a dedicated documentation page with this information.

-[//]: # (end-info)
+///

 #### SorceryMemoryCacheExpireObject